-Additionally, CONSOB considered that four periodic fees, paid by the Bank to J.P.
-Morgan between July 2008 and April 2009 in accordance with the usufruct agreement under the FRESH 2008 transaction, should have been accounted for in a different manner, which would have had a direct effect on net worth.
-This decision was based on the characteristics of the obligations undertaken by the parties and the subsequent reclassification of accounts and financial statements relating to the shares underwritten by J.P.
-Morgan.
+In addition, CONSOB concluded that the four periodic instalments paid by the Bank to J.P.
+Morgan over the period July 2008 - April 2009 under the usufruct agreement entered into between the parties, as part of the FRESH 2008 transaction, on account of the characteristics of the obligations undertaken between the parties and a consequent different accounting and financial statement classification of the shares subscribed by J.P.
+Morgan, should have been entered in the accounts differently, causing direct effects on net worth.